S4F4Y4T/AJAX-Blog/README.md

 ![Screen Shot][product-screenshot-1]

 This is a blog based on api and my own php mvc framework.
-You can register or login,update profile and post blog with thumbnail with scrach pagination
+You can register or login,update profile and post blog with thumbnail with scratch pagination

 <p align="right">(<a href="#readme-top">back to top</a>)</p>